tidyverse/duckplyr/tests/testthat/_snaps/fallback.md

       v Fallback logging is enabled.
       i Fallback logging is not controlled, see `?duckplyr::fallback()`. i Logs are written to 'fallback/log/dir'.
-      i Fallback uploading is not controlled and therefore disabled, see `?duckplyr::fallback()`. i No reports ready for upload.
+      i Automatic fallback uploading is not controlled and therefore disabled, see `?duckplyr::fallback()`. i No reports ready for upload.
       i See `?duckplyr::fallback()` for details.